Japow Hakuba trip information

 day 0, evening

 You need to be at Motoi Lodge in Hakuba at 6 PM the evening before the trip starts.
-Please let me know if you will be later.
+Please let me know if you are unable to do so.
 This night’s accommodation is included in the trip price.
 Once everyone has arrived we will have an orientation session and sign the waiver.
 Dinner is at 7 pm.

 Someone may be able to pick you up at the bus or train station if you are arriving there, and bring you to the lodge.
+Please arrange this ahead of time by contacting me via a WhatsApp text.
 Taxis are also available.
+The address of the Motoi Lodge is 14718-199 Ochikura, Hakuba, Kita Azumi, Nagano, Japan 399-9301.

 day 1 - 6